-Here at the Fundació CIM, we have been working together with the Born Cultural Centre and the Institut Municipal de Discapacitats to create tactile models.
-These models enable visually impaired individuals to interpret different dimensions and shapes.
+We’ve been working together with the Born Cultural Centre and the Institut Municipal de Discapacitats to carry out tactile modeling, which enables visually impaired individuals to interpret different dimensions and shapes.

 Sometimes, models are solely associated with industrial factories using big production lines.
 However, the possibilities of the use of new technologies in 3D printing are endless.
 In this specific case, it is being employed to create tactile models, opening up a whole new world of learning.
 The models in this case are of buildings, which means that, through touch, visually impaired individuals are able to interpret different dimensions and shapes.